 100% of the funds raised goes to support the PAWS (Pets are Wonderful Support) Program at STAP.
 The PAWS program offers HIV+ people practical support in an effort to keep the love and companionship of their pets.

 What is a puptastic post-party?

 So glad you asked this!
-A Puptastic Post Party consists of K-9 and agility demos, vendors with the latest in canine couture, prizes, raffles, contests, blessing of the animals (I thought all dogs went to heaven, but this can't hurt), and you can even show off your creative side with Doggie Da Vincis.
+A Puptastic Post Party consists of demonstrations, vendors with the latest in canine couture, prizes, raffles, contests, blessing of the animals (I thought all dogs went to heaven, but this can't hurt), and you can cool off in one of the pools or by the water mister.
 In short, THE CANINE EVENT OF THE SEASON!!